A notebook for fiction writers and aspiring novelists. One editor’s perspective.

 Don’t even expect coherence.

 One’s first draft isn’t so much a solid entity as it is an amorphous, adaptive, multi-functional and cluttered embryonic mass that will one day give birth to a polished manuscript, ready for publication.
-That gestation process is part rough outline, part sketchpad, part journal, part cheat sheet, part receptacle and part dream-catcher for ideas both clever and foolish.
-(The foolish ones will be gradually replaced, of course, by bouts of brilliance.)
+This gestation process is part rough outline, part sketchpad, part journal, part cheat sheet, part receptacle and part dream-catcher for ideas both clever and foolish.
+(The foolish ones will be gradually, eventually replaced by bouts of brilliance, of course.)

 Every writer will experience a unique and different approach to writing a first draft.
 (Spoiler: There ain’t no single way!)
 For some writers—not many, but a few—each page will emerge pristine and complete as is.
 Those writers are basically drafting, editing, re-editing and polishing each page in their heads before continuing to the next page.
 For the rest of us, however, our first draft is (or will be) a hot mess, filled with gaping plot holes and various discrepancies, half-baked thoughts and overtly flowery prose—all waiting for an eventual fix in subsequent drafts.

 Part 1.
-Perceiving a potential novel—those weeks or months or years spent contemplating a story—that’s pretty much quantum thinking.
+The Idea: Perceiving a potential novel—those weeks or months or years spent contemplating a story—that’s pretty much quantum thinking.
 Fragmented concepts spin around our heads like graffiti at Marti Gras, thoughts about this-or-that coming and going in no particular order.
-But then we must gather the chaos…
+But then we must gather the resulting chaos…

 Part 2.
-Once a writer begins to put thoughts on paper, one word at a time, word after word after word, that’s linear thinking.
-Basically we’re taking a bloated, unwieldy ball of random ideas and filtering them through a very small cerebral nozzle—one painstaking sentence at a time.
+The Implementation: Once a writer begins to put thoughts on paper, word after word after word, that’s linear thinking.
+Basically we’re taking a bloated, unwieldy (and sometimes incomplete) concept and filtering it through a very small cerebral nozzle—one painstaking sentence at a time.

 Not everybody attempting a first novel can make that transition.
 At least, not easily.
 Our right-brain (the creative side) is handing the baton to our left-brain (the logical, orderly side).
 A good many beginning novelists fumble the baton at this point.
 The successful ones pick it up again and keep running.

 A first draft is that fusion of quantum thinking crashing into linear thinking.
 Some thoughts will transcribe smoothly to the page, but others emerge kicking and screaming and not very sure if or where they belong.
 But a first draft allows all those free-flowing thoughts a place to safely crash-land—many only temporarily—and then recover.
 Think of an oil painter who roughly sketches an idea on a canvas with a pencil before beginning to apply paint.
 A writer’s first draft is very much like that sketch.
-You’re not really sure what the final results will look like, but at least you have an idea.
+We’re not really sure what our final results will look like, but at least we have an idea.
 It’s a start.

-The key is to not expect immediate satisfaction in a first draft.
-You’re not looking for any sort of perfection or brilliant prose (although you may see bits and pieces of future brilliance begin to take shape.)
-Because a first draft is simply a tool meant FYEO, and one that often explores various changes to your story before you find the best way forward.
-Those writers expecting (or attempting) perfection with their first draft most likely won’t complete that novel—they’ll burn out first from mental exhaustion long before they can reach The End.
-And that’s only because they’re incorrectly using that tool.
-Some writers might finish those thoughts in a 2nd or 3rd draft, but most of us will redraft a dozen, two dozen, times before we’re ultimately happy with the results.
+A few of us (with perfect brains!) are able write a pristine page or two a day, and never look back.
+However, for the vast majority of writers expecting (or attempting) perfection in a first draft most likely won’t complete that novel—they’ll burn out first from mental exhaustion long before they can reach The End.
+Others might finish those thoughts in a 2nd or 3rd draft, but most of us will redraft a dozen or two times before we’re ultimately happy with the results.
 But there’s no single way to successfully draft a novel.
 Every writer will have a different approach.
-The key is finding the one best suited for your needs.
+The key is in finding the best avenue suited for our individual needs.

-A Comprehensive Illustrative Guide to the
+A Comprehensive, Illustrative Guide to the

 Intentionality and Complexity of a First Draft